 While it is important to be prepared, thinking about every step and planning for a year or more at once before you leave your 9 to 5 can be daunting.

-This article helps you consider the bigger picture, what you need to know about restraints when leaving your job or taking on a side hustle, business structure and stakeholders.
+This article helps you consider the bigger picture, what you need to know when making the move from your 9 to 5.

 So let’s take things one step at a time and discuss some important considerations.

 1. Post employment restraints in your employment contract

 Your employment contract may have a post employment restraint that says you cannot work for a competitor or set up a competing business.

 Alternatively, it may have a non-compete which stops you from working for or being involved with a competitor.

 The Employee agrees that, during the period they are an Employee and for a period of: